Mahlarian/mc-vanillaluckblocks/README.md

 ## Credits

-This pack would not be possible with these people, thank you so much to them for letting me use their tools to make this possible!
+This pack would not be possible without these people, thank you so much to them for letting me use their tools to make this possible!

-JDawgtor - Custom Structure Generator [Website](https://jdawgtor.com/)
+JDawgtor - Custom Structure Generator

+[Website](https://jdawgtor.com/)
 [Youtube](https://www.youtube.com/user/thejdawgtor)

 fafik77 - Random Number Generator

 [PlanetMC](https://www.planetminecraft.com/member/fafik77/)

 ## License